 Yes, Kid’s Creek Therapy is in-network with Blue Cross-Blue Shield (PPO, POS, HMO), Georgia Medicaid, and we are preferred providers with TriCare.
 We bill out of network benefits for all other insurances.
 Learn more.

-Kid’s Creek will call your insurance company and check coverage before you schedule your first session or evaluation so you can make an informed decision about any out-of-pocket expenses prior to your first evaluation or session.
-As a convenience to patients and their families, we offer online benefits verification.
+Kid’s Creek will call your insurance company and check coverage before you schedule your first session or evaluation so you can make an informed decision about any out-of-pocket expenses.

 Yes.
 Kid’s Creek Therapy is a full-service pediatric rehabilitation clinic, offering speech therapy, occupational therapy, and physical therapy services for children.
 We encourage you to explore our Services page for information about each of these therapy options and to learn more about the variety of specialized services we offer.